You want smart political talk without the meltdowns?

 Should I get you a fork so you really fulfill your promise?

-Just use my hand.
+Yeah, I just use my hand.

-That's eaten in like real Chicago style.
+By the way, that's eaten in like real Chicago style.

 Did you get like a manicure for this?

-Because I see sparkles on your your Oh my gosh.
+Because I see sparkles on your, your, oh my gosh.

 Look at that.